So, here’s what happened.

 The book is full of fun things to color that keeps a child’s mind in Advent.

 It also has some simple explanations that can be read together to explain why we wait and what we can learn about God through waiting.

 The image below includes pictures of the pages for the first week of Advent.

-Each week concludes with a little prayer and once your family arrives at Christmas the children are encourage to present their Advent Coloring Book, and all the waiting the kids, to Baby Jesus as a gift.
+Each week concludes with a little prayer and once your family arrives at Christmas the children are encouraged to present their Advent Coloring Book, and all the waiting for the kids, to Baby Jesus as a gift.

 But what about the moms?
 We need help waiting too, right?